chrxh/alien/README.md

 An Nvidia graphics card with compute capability 6.0 or higher is needed.
 Please check [https://en.wikipedia.org/wiki/CUDA#GPUs_supported](https://en.wikipedia.org/wiki/CUDA#GPUs_supported).

 ## How to build the sources
+The build process is automated using the cross-platform CMake build system and the vcpkg package manager, which is included as a git submodule.

 ### Windows
 Prerequisites: [CUDA Toolkit 11.2+](https://developer.nvidia.com/cuda-downloads) and [Visual Studio 2019](https://visualstudio.microsoft.com/de/free-developer-offers/) (or an alternative tool chain) must be installed.